April 19, 1560

 April 19, 1752

 Birth of Friederike Brion in Niederrödern, Elsass.
-She was a young woman with whom the poet, Johann Wolfgang von Goethe fell deeply in love in the 70’s.
-His love to her is expressed in the poems “Willkommen und Abschied” “Mit einem gemalten Band” and “Mailied.”
+She was a young woman with whom the poet, Johann Wolfgang von Goethe fell deeply in love in his 70s.
+His love to her is expressed in the poems “Willkommen und Abschied”, “Mit einem gemalten Band” and “Mailied.”

 April 19, 1759

 Birth of August Wilhelm Iffland in Hannover, Germany.
 In 1779 Iffland played the role of Franz Moor in Friedrich von Schiller’s Die Räuber.
 He remained in Mannheim where he wrote plays, directed and acted.
-In 1798 he became the manager of the Berlin National Theater and in 1811 was advanced to the director of all Prussian theaters.
-He wrote his autobiography in 1798 Meine theatralische Laufbahn.
+In 1798 he became the manager of the Berlin National Theater and in 1811 was advanced to the position of the director of all Prussian theaters.
+He wrote his autobiography titled Meine theatralische Laufbahn in 1798.

 April 19, 1793